pgEdge/cli/README.md

-health-check         Check if PG instance is accepting connections metrics-check        Retrieve advanced DB & OS metrics set-readonly         Turn PG read-only mode 'on' or 'off'
+health-check         Check if PG instance is accepting connections metrics-check        Retrieve advanced DB & OS metrics set-readonly         Turn PG read-only mode 'on' or 'off' db-create            Create a Spock Database db-drop              Drop a database
 ```

 ## `cluster` Installation and configuration of a SPOCK cluster